cayuse/archive2/DEPLOYMENT_GUIDE.md

 ### Generating New Credentials from Scratch

 When cloning a fresh repository that doesn't have `credentials.yml.enc` or `master.key`, you'll need to generate new Rails credentials.
 This can be done using Docker without installing Rails locally.

+### NOTE make sure if you have old versions of either of those files you delete them before this procedure

 #### Option 1: Using Docker Container (Recommended)